seoe/CS519-006-DL/Project-GAN/README.md

 dir is `liukaib@lifgroup:/home/liukaib/GAN/DCGAN-tensorflow`, then updated to `liukaib@lifgroup:/home/liukaib/GAN/DCGAN-carpedm20-tensorflow` on 03/11/2017 Sat. total train is 24 epoch/7.7h.

-After group meeting, I tried mnist dataset and got some result with can be used as gif to illustrate.
+After group meeting, I tried mnist dataset and got some results which can be used as gif to illustrate.

 [***Back*** to subcontents ***GAN***](#gan)